Skip to main content

 Safety-Kleen operates both a Branch and Accumulation Center at this location (collectively referred to as a Service Center).
 The Service Center accumulates and transfers mineral spirits, immersion cleaner, dry-cleaning fluids and other containerized waste generated by Safety-Kleen customers.
 From the Service Center, all wastes are shipped to appropriately permitted processing or disposal facilities.

 Safety-Kleen submitted a proposed Corrective Measures Implementation (CMI), Report on December 23, 2023.
-EGLE reviewed the CMI Report and provided comments on June 5, 2024.
-On June 24, 2024, Safety-Kleen submitted a revised CMI Report of actions taken to address the contamination.
-The CMI Report provides data to support a determination that corrective measures have been completed at each Waste Management Unit, and documents that the implemented measures have been effective in reducing contaminant concentrations associated with historical releases to soil and groundwater at the facility to concentrations below applicable criteria.
-In addition, Safety-Kleen is completing corrective measures through implementation of an offsite Restrictive Covenant for groundwater use on a portion of the City of Mason property and an onsite Restrictive Covenant to address the Volatilization to Indoor Air Pathway.
-The Restrictive Covenants are Corrective Actions that have been implemented as required for EGLE approval of this CMI Report.
+EGLE reviewed the CMI Report and approved the CMI Report on September 30, 2025.
+Safety-Kleen completed corrective measures through implementation of an offsite Restrictive Covenant for groundwater use on a portion of the City of Mason property and an onsite Restrictive Covenant to address the Volatilization to Indoor Air Pathway.
+The Restrictive Covenants are Corrective Actions that have been implemented for approval of this CMI Report and are enforced through a Corrective Action Long Term Agreement (CALTA).
 The offsite Restrictive Covenant on the City of Mason dump property was recorded by Ingham County on October 16, 2023, and the onsite Restrictive Covenant was recorded with Ingham County on July 31, 2024.

 How to stay connected